Certificate of Sponsorship (COS)

 • Complete removal of sponsorship privileges

-• Potential civil penalties and prosecution
+• Civil penalties and prosecution

 Civil Penalties